slsdetectorgroup/slsDetectorPackage/.github/pull_request_template.md

 - Write release notes
 - Check the 'No Release Note' if PR deals with:
     - Chip test board type or developing detector
+    - an equivalent PR in release candidate branch with release notes for this PR
-    - a linked PR already including release notes for this PR
+    - a linked PR with release notes for this PR
 </details>

 <!-- Selected: '[x]', Unselected: '[ ]' or Click when not in editing mode -->